damianoneill/healthbot/docs/quickstart.md

 2. Registering the Device within Healthbot
 3. Grouping Devices based on a business classifier
 4. Instantiating a Playbooks against Device Groups
-5. Monitoring the KPIs within your network and reacting based on Network Incidents
+5. Monitoring the KPIs within your network

 Each of these steps are defined below;